CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a function of the galactocentric radius: Discussion

 \subsection{Galactocentric gradients of molecular ratios}

-Studies on the formation pathways of HCO$^+$, H$^{13}$CO$^+$ \citep{klemperer1970carrier, millar1991gas}, as well as HCO, H$_2$CO, and CH$_3$OH \citep{watanabe2002efficient, fuchs2009hydrogenation, minissale2016dust, rivilla2019first, jimenez2025modelling}, have shown that their formation is linked to the presence of CO.
+Studies on the formation pathways of HCO$^+$, H$^{13}$CO$^+$ \citep{klemperer1970carrier, millar1991gas}, HCO, H$_2$CO, and CH$_3$OH \citep{watanabe2002efficient, fuchs2009hydrogenation, minissale2016dust, rivilla2019first, jimenez2025modelling} have shown that their formation is linked to the presence of CO.
 In contrast, \textit{c}-C$_3$H$_2$ is formed from "free" carbon (not bound in CO) \citep{thaddeus1985laboratory,sipila2016understanding}.
-Moreover, it is known that [C/O] decreases with the distance from the Galactic center \citep{mendez2022gradients}.
-Therefore, we expect to have less "free" carbon in the OG to produce \textit{c}-C$_3$H$_2$, because most of it would be locked in CO.
+Moreover, it is known that [C/O] decreases with distance from the Galactic center \citep{mendez2022gradients}.
+Therefore, we expect to have less free carbon in the OG to produce \textit{c}-C$_3$H$_2$, because most of it would be locked in CO.
 This would lead to a prediction of an increasing trend for the CO/\textit{c}-C$_3$H$_2$ ratio.

-Considering the lack of direct CO measurements for our sample, we can use species containing C and O, and formed from CO, such as HCO$^+$, H$^{13}$CO$^+$, HCO, H$_2$CO, and CH$_3$OH.
-In Fig.~\ref{fig:mol_ratios}, the Galactocentric gradients of these ratios are presented.
-No clear trends arise from the data, also characterized by $\left| \rho \right| < 0.2$ (except for methanol, for which we have $\rho\sim - 0.3$).
-The ratio between H$^{13}$CO$^+$ and \textit{c}-C$_3$H$_2$ is the only one presenting a marginal increasing trend (in agreement with the formation pathways and the C/O abundance), however, too shallow to be considered reliable.
+Considering the lack of direct CO measurements for our sample, we can use species containing C and O that are formed from CO, such as HCO$^+$, H$^{13}$CO$^+$, HCO, H$_2$CO, and CH$_3$OH.
+In Fig.~\ref{fig:mol_ratios}, the galactocentric gradients of these ratios are presented.
+No clear trends arise from the data, which are also characterized by $\left| \rho \right| < 0.2$ (except for methanol, for which we have $\rho\sim - 0.3$).
+The ratio between H$^{13}$CO$^+$ and \textit{c}-C$_3$H$_2$ is the only one presenting a marginally increasing trend (in agreement with the formation pathways and the C/O abundance); however, it is too shallow to be considered reliable.